STA’s trustees are delighted to welcome Ayo Akinwolere to the board.

 “He will play an important, and high-profile role as an STA Trustee – and particularly at this most crucial time too, as we start to recover from the pandemic and encourage more learners, of all ages and backgrounds, to start to get back in to swimming for fun, health and safety.
 As a board we very much look forward to working with Ayo to break down barriers and create even more positive opportunities for people to learn a key life skill,” said Dave.

-Ayo is an award-winning broadcaster and during his time as a Blue Peter presenter (2006-2011), Ayo took on many major challenges including setting a new world record for the deepest location for an open water swim, swimming more than five miles across the Palau Trench in the Pacific Ocean.
+Broadcaster Ayo Akinwolere was the first ever black man to host the popular kids programme Blue Peter During his time as the show Ayo took on many major challenges including setting a new world record for the deepest location for an open water swim, swimming more than five miles across the Palau Trench in the Pacific Ocean.
+As a versatile broadcaster worked across factual programmes and now within sport.
+Hosting programmes for BBC Sport, Channel 4 Sport, The Premier League and now CBS Sports in the USA.

 Since then, Ayo has continued to use his platform to be an advocate for swimming, and continues to support the Swim Dem Crew with their mission ‘to make the sport more inclusive, less solitary, and a lot more social’.